DECEMBER 2000 – My Introduction to Esophageal Cancer

 I had never heard of esophageal cancer.
 As she unfolded her story, I felt my unease unfolding, as if I had entered a dark forest and I couldn’t shake the fear of something following me.

 After listening to her account, I gathered my courage and asked her what made her husband seek medical attention.
-When she identified her husband’s swallowing difficulties as the major reason why he sought help, a full blown fear turned my stomach.
+When she identified her husband’s swallowing difficulties as the major he sought help, a full-blown fear turned my stomach.
 For several months I was all too familiar with watching my husband experience difficulties swallowing.
 I have no doubt our meeting saved my husband’s life.

 For me to be a member of Werner’s support team, I needed every tool available to help me help him.
 Pursuing a forbidden curiosity was not my motive to research esophageal cancer.
 Yet because of my friend’s warning, I felt a bit like I was about to pick forbidden fruit.